JetBrains/jewel/README.md

 ```

 #### Icons from IntelliJ Platform
-If you are planning to use platform icons found in `AllIcons` in your desktop app.
-You will need a bit of setup to make sure that the icons are present on the classpath as resources.
+If you are planning to use in your desktop app some of the platform icons found in `AllIcons`, you will need a bit of setup to make sure that the icons are present on the classpath as resources.

 Add this to your build script: